perfsonar/historical/perfSONAR-PS/MP/SNMP/README.txt

 	store.xml
 	---------
-		Store your md info here, the supplied example shows the 2 interfaces (in two directions) for each of the 9 nodes in our cluster.
+		Store your metadata info here, the supplied example shows the 2 interfaces (in each direction direction) for each of the 9 nodes in our cluster.

 	db.conf